 In any case, this is a crockpot recipe where any cut could come out tender and soft when done.
 Therefore, you can use any cuts you have or like.

 Is pork butt the same as pork shoulder?

-Pork butt is not exactly the same with the shoulder.
+The pork butt is not exactly the same as the shoulder.
 Though, both cuts are situated on top of the other in the pig, above the forelegs.
 The higher cut is the butt or “Boston”, while the one just above the foreleg is the shoulder.